Parent and Family Information

 We're so glad you're here to learn more about our Fraternity and Sorority Community here at UTC!
 Please take some time to look through our resources specifically for you!
 We also have much more information throughout our part of our website, which you can find under the tabs on the left side of this page.
 We are continuously updating this page with more resources.
 Make sure to continue to check back.
 If you have any questions, don't hesitate to email us!

 Thank you again for visiting and Go Mocs!

 Assistant Director of Fraternity and Sorority Life

 Call us at 423-425-2321

 Is everything your student saying all Greek to you?
 Visit our Greek Glossary.

-Your student is interested in going through Recruitment or Intake.
-Watch our webinar about the processes.
+If your student is interested in going through Recruitment or Intake, watch our webinar about the processes.

-Your student joined a fraternity or sorority and you don't know what to do next.
-Read through our Now What? section.
+If your student joined a fraternity or sorority and you don't know what to do next, read through our Now What? section.

 Make sure to visit the Parent and Family Association for more great University resources too!

-If you have a question you don't see here, please contact us!
+If you have a question you don't see here, please email us!